CLundstrom/Hangman---1dv600/README.md

 Will later be compiled to .jar.
 ## Todo

-* Iteration 2 - Design & implementation
 * Iteration 3 - Unit testing
 * Iteration 4 - Release

 On the horison (big maybe):

 * GUI
-* Parallell threading

 ## Changelog

 ### Known issues
 * tbd

+### 0.1.2a
+* Add - Design & implementation
+* Add - Task 3, 4, 5, 6 and 7 completed according to project plan.

 ### 0.1.1a
 * Add - Project plan